PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # SkillSwap MVP Development Journal

+## 2025-05-03: Testing Framework Implementation

+Today I implemented comprehensive testing for the SkillSwap MVP, focusing on several critical components of the application.
+This work represents our transition into Phase 4 of the implementation plan (Testing and Refinement).

+### Testing Infrastructure:

+1. **CI/CD Configuration**
+   - Set up GitHub Actions workflow for automated testing
+   - Created test configuration files including jest.config.js setup
+   - Added scripts for running tests in different environments:
+     - `run-tests.sh` for Unix/Linux/macOS
+     - `run-tests.bat` for Windows
+   - Configured coverage reporting and thresholds

+2. **Test Categories Implemented:**
+   - Unit tests for core service classes
+   - Integration tests for API endpoints
+   - Component tests for UI elements
+   - Mock implementation for external dependencies

+### Components Tested:

+1. **Email Notification System**
+   - Created unit tests for email templates (baseTemplate, tradeProposalTemplate, etc.)
+   - Implemented tests for emailService with mocked Supabase client
+   - Added component tests for EmailPreferences UI with various states
+   - Created page-level tests for email preferences settings page

+2. **Notification System**
+   - Implemented tests for notification service methods
+   - Added tests for real-time notification delivery
+   - Created tests for notification status management (read/unread)
+   - Ensured proper error handling in notification operations

+3. **Ratings and Reviews System**
+   - Created tests for StarRating component with different modes and states
+   - Implemented tests for RatingForm component with validation
+   - Added tests for submission and error handling
+   - Ensured proper handling of already-rated scenarios

+### Testing Strategy:

+1. **Comprehensive Mocking**
+   - Created detailed mock implementations for Supabase client
+   - Implemented realistic response scenarios for API calls
+   - Simulated user interactions with fireEvent
+   - Created controlled test environments with predictable data

+2. **Edge Case Coverage**
+   - Added tests for error conditions and API failures
+   - Implemented tests for loading/empty states
+   - Created tests for different user permission scenarios
+   - Ensured accessibility and keyboard navigation testing

+3. **Next Steps in Testing:**
+   - Implement tests for messaging components
+   - Add tests for trade proposal and management features
+   - Create end-to-end tests for critical user flows
+   - Implement performance testing for database operations

+This testing phase is critical for ensuring the reliability and stability of the application before proceeding to UI/UX refinement and deployment preparation.
+The comprehensive test suite provides confidence in the application's functionality and creates a safety net for future enhancements.

 ## 2025-05-03: Unit Testing for Email Notification System

 Today I implemented a comprehensive test suite for the email notification system in the SkillSwap MVP.
 This work is part of our move into Phase 4 of the implementation plan, focusing on testing and quality assurance to ensure robust functionality before deployment.